top of page

 Inflammatory Diet and Chronic Tightness

-A diet high in processed foods, sugars, and inflammatory fats (red meat, butter, shellfish and processed oils) will make any pain and inflammation in the body worst.
+A diet high in processed foods, sugars, and inflammatory fats (fried foods and processed oils) will make any pain and inflammation in the body worst.

 How Acupuncture Can Help Relieve Chronic Neck Tension

 Fascia exists in an interconnected web throughout the body, and I don't think any medical system understands this web better than the acupuncturists.
 Not only do we know the layout from head to toe, we can also directly manipulate the fascia with acupuncture needles.
 Cupping and gua sha are also excellent tools for releasing adhesions and transforming sticky fascia back into healthy, supple, hydrated tissue.
-I love to see my patients float out the door after we let all that tension go.
+When these areas relax, many people experience a noticeable reduction in tension and improved mobility.

 Treating the Whole Person